MobilizeNet/SnowConvertDDLExportScripts/Redshift/README.md

 Specific requirements for each type are:

-#### Automatic Windows
+#### Script (Powershell or Bash)

-This script uses Python and boto3 library as the API to connect and communicate with AWS services.
-In order for this to work you would first need to:
+This script uses Powershell (Windows) or Bash (Linux), and AWS Cli (both platforms) to connect connect and communicate with AWS services.
+In order for this to work you first need to:

 * Install AWS Cli.
 Instructions on how to install [can be found here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 * Create a Secret in the AWS Secrets Manager with the `username`, `password`, `engine`, `host`, `port` and `dbClusterIdentifier`.
 The keys must be named as mentioned.